-Please remember, to receive Non-Network Benefits you must obtain Prior Authorization from BCBSTX before obtaining any Durable Medical Equipment (DME) for the management and treatment of diabetes if the retail purchase cost or cumulative retail rental cost of a single item will exceed \$1,000.
-If Prior Authorization from BCBSTX is not obtained for diabetic supplies or diabetic DME exceeding \$1,000, you are responsible for paying all charges and Benefits will not be paid.
+When you use a Network Provider, the Network Provider is responsible for obtaining Prior Authorization for Durable Medical Equipment (DME) for the management and treatment of diabetes if the retail purchase cost or cumulative retail rental cost of a single item will exceed \$1,000.

+If you use a Non-Network Provider, you are responsible for ensuring the Prior Authorization is obtained from BCBSTX before receiving services.
+If Prior Authorization is not obtained, you are responsible for paying all charges and Benefits will not be paid.